TomConlin/Sudiball/README.md

 ========

 ##Skeletal gimbal mount
 ###It's like a ball but less.

-To play with the models yourself you will need to install a recent __stable__ version of OpensCAD
+To play with the models yourself you will need to install a recent __stable__ version of OpenSCAD
-(the default version available to some older linux systems  is broken)
+(the default version available to some older Linux systems  is broken)

-I am focucsing the software on easily built "standard" versions where the planes intersct at right angles in the center of the ball.
+I am focusing the software on easily built "standard" versions where the planes intersect at right angles in the center of the ball.

-To facilitate visual expermentation prior to generating 2D vector files, the scripts are divided into four modules.
+To facilitate visual experimentation prior to generating 2D vector files, the scripts are divided into four modules.